 Codex “Baltasar Martínez Compañón”

-Anonymous (ca.1785) / Diócesis de Trujillo – Peru
+Anonymous author (ca. 1785) / Diócesis de Trujillo – Pérou

 Alleluia

-Anonymous (18th century) – Santiago de Guatemala
+Anonymous author (18th century) – Santiago de Guatemala

 No duermas

-Carlos Patiño (Cuenca – Spain / 1600-1675)
+Carlos Patiño (Cuenca – Espagne / 1600-1675)

 Codex “Baltasar Martínez Compañón”